virteal/l8/README.md

 "Promise".
 This means that it is fairly easy to get notified of the task's completion, either it's success or it's failure.

-A "task constructor" is to a "task" what a "function" is to a "function call": both (statically) define what happens when they are (dynamically) invoked.

 ```
   var new_task = do_something_task()
   new_task.then( on_success, on_failure)
   function on_success( result ){ ... }
   function on_failure( reason ){ ... }
 ```

+A "task constructor" is to a "task" what a "function" is to a "function call": both define (statically) what happens when they are invoked (dynamically).

 Tasks queue steps that the l8 scheduler will execute much like functions queue statements that the Javascript interpretor execute.
 With functions, statements